 Penalties for Failing to Have Qualifying Healthcare

-In order for a taxpayer to avoid a penalty on their tax return they must maintain a "qualified healthcare plan" (as defined by the Affordable Care Act or ACA) for the the entire calendar year.
-All plans purchased in the Marketplace are considered qualifying plans, and most plans offered by employers are considered qualifying plans.
-Short-term plans or temporary plans do not qualify, and these plans will not help you avoid the federal tax penalty.
-Before you purchase healthcare coverage, you should make sure that the plan you select is sufficient for your needs and will allow you to avoid this penalty.
+Federal taxpayers no longer need to provide proof of health care coverage or explain why they felt they were exempt from having coverage.
+Note, this applies to federal returns beginning in the tax year 2019.
+Prior to this, in order for a taxpayer to avoid a penalty on their tax return they must maintain a "qualified healthcare plan" (as defined by the Affordable Care Act or ACA) for the the entire calendar year.
+All plans purchased in the Marketplace were considered qualifying plans, and most plans offered by employers are considered qualifying plans.
+Short-term plans or temporary plans did not qualify, and these plans would not help the taxpayer to avoid the federal tax penalty.
+Before a taxpayer purchased healthcare coverage, they had to make sure that the plan they selected was sufficient for their needs and also allowed them to avoid this penalty.

 Exemptions From the Health Insurance Requirements

-Some individuals do not have to purchase health insurance because they qualify for an exemption.
-Most of the exemptions are based on income, but you may also qualify for an exemption based on certain life events or other hardships.
+Some individuals did not have to purchase health insurance because they qualified for an exemption.
+Most of the exemptions are based on income, but you could also qualify for an exemption based on certain life events or other hardships.

-You may qualify for an income-based exemption if purchasing a Marketplace plan would cost more than 8.13% of your household income.
-You may also qualify for an exemption if you are not required to file a tax return because your income is below the level required to file.
+You could qualify for an income-based exemption if purchasing a Marketplace plan would cost more than 8.13% of your household income.
+You could also qualify for an exemption if you're not required to file a tax return because your income is below the level required to file.

-Some members of federally recognized Native American tribes are exempt.
-Those with religious objections or who are part of a healthcare sharing ministry may also be exempt.
-These taxpayers must file a form 8965 with their IRS tax return in order to claim one of these exemptions.
+Some members of federally recognized Native American tribes were also exempt.
+Those with religious objections or who were part of a healthcare sharing ministry could also be exempt.
+These taxpayers previously had to file a form 8965 with their IRS tax return in order to claim one of these exemptions.

 Q&A: Do I have to show proof of health insurance when filing my taxes?